SaschaWillems/SPIRV-VSExtension/README.md

 The extension will search for the ```glslangvalidator.exe``` using the paths from the following environment variables: ```PATH```, ```VK_SDK_PATH``` and ```VULKAN_SDK``` (set by the LunarG SDK)

-### Visual Studio
+### Supported Visual Studio versions
-Currently only **Visual Studio 2015 is supported**, support for older versions may follow in the future.
+The extension supports all editions of **Visual Studio 2015, 2017 and 2019**.

+## Installation

+The extension is available at the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=SaschaWillems.SPIRV-VSExtension) and can be installed directly from the IDE.

 ## New context menu entries
 <img src="./images/contextmenu.png" height="256px">